 There are several parks nearby offering a range of activities.
 Decoy Country Park where there are woods and a lake offering fishing, a spot of bird watching, cycling, water activities and enclosed children’s play area.
 The park offers wheel chair and pushchair access.
 Alternatively take the Ted Hughes Poetry Trail at Stover Park.
 There is also the Teign Estuary Trail a cycling/pedestrian route over the Town Quay Bridge.

 Nestled in the picturesque valley of Widecombe-in-the-Moor Lays Wooder Manor.
 Breath taking views from your doorstep.
 The perfect location to stay, tour and explore Dartmoor National Park.

 Relax in this "Golden part of South Devon" where every guest is special.
 Set in idyllic countryside with only the sound of nature.
-Book a warm and welcoming stylish cottage or lodge.
+Book a warm and welcoming stylish cottage or an enchanting lodge.

 Stunning Manor & charming Country Cottages, on the edge of Dartmoor.
 Sleeps 2- 24 ideal for families of all ages/sizes.
 Play area/barn, wifi, woodfires, animal feeding, acres of space, farmshop+ pub.